-Colon Cancer Misdiagnosis & Colon Cancer Negligence Claims
+Colon Cancer Misdiagnosis Claims & Colon Cancer Negligence Compensation

-If you have been misdiagnosed with colon cancer, you will be coming to terms with what this means to you and the consequences for your health and your prognosis.
+Colon Cancer Misdiagnosis Claims are vital for the victims to receive justice.
+If you have suffered because of Colon Cancer Misdiagnosis, you will be coming to terms with what this means to you and the consequences for your health and your prognosis.

-The specialist medical negligence lawyers at Sheldon Davidson Solicitors understand the challenges that you face and are on hand to help.
-We have been helping victims of medical misdiagnosis for decades and we know how to support you in getting the treatment and recompense that you need.
+The specialist medical negligence solicitors at Sheldon Davidson Solicitors understand the challenges that you face and are on hand to help.
+We have been helping victims of medical misdiagnosis for decades and we know how to support you in getting the treatment, and make a successful medical negligence claim.

-Misdiagnosis can occur in numerous ways from the first instance you seek medical attention for your symptoms.
+Misdiagnosis can occur in numerous ways from the first instance you seek medical attention.
 Perhaps your initial symptoms were dismissed, or attributed to another, less serious disease, or you have received incorrect treatment due to negligence.

 There are many examples of colon cancer misdiagnosis that are grounds for making a claim:

-- Were your initial symptoms attributed to another condition, such as IBS or diverticulitis?
+- Were your initial symptoms attributed to another condition, such as Irritable Bowel Syndrome (IBS), Crohn's disease, ulcerative colitis, or diverticulitis?

-- Did your GP fail to examine you properly, or to refer you for further testing, even though your symptoms were consistent with colon cancer?
+- Did your doctor fail to examine you properly, or to refer you for further testing, even though your symptoms were consistent with colon cancer?

 - Were your test results misread, or incorrectly interpreted?